 The commercial manufacturing of vaccines and other biological products is a time-consuming and complex process, which must be performed in compliance with the FDA's current Good Manufacturing Practices, or cGMP, regulations.
 We may not be able to comply with the cGMP regulations, and our manufacturing process may be subject to delays, disruptions or quality control problems.
 In addition, we may need to complete the installation and validation of additional large-scale fermentation and related purification equipment to produce the quantities of product expected to be required for commercial purposes.
 We have limited experience in manufacturing at this scale.
 Noncompliance with the cGMP regulations, the inability to complete the installation or validation of additional large-scale equipment, or other problems with our manufacturing process may limit or delay the development or commercialization of our product candidates, and cause us to breach our contract manufacturing service arrangements.

-We may initially depend on third parties to manufacture our product candidates commercially.
+()We currently depend on third parties to conduct our clinical trials and may initially depend on third parties to manufacture our product candidates commercially.